South Sudanese emerge from shelters after heavy fighting

-JUBA People emerged from makeshift shelters in South Sudan's capital on Tuesday after a ceasefire silenced days of heavy fighting that has destabilised the world's newest nation.
+JUBA People emerged from makeshift shelters in South Sudan's capital on Tuesday after a ceasefire silenced days of heavy fighting that has threatened to destabilise the world's newest nation.

 Forces loyal to President Salva Kiir and Vice President Riek Machar had battled each other with anti-aircraft guns, attack helicopters and tanks since Thursday -- almost five years to the day since South Sudan declared independence from Sudan with promises of aid and support from world powers.

 "We don't even know what is happening.
-These things, they just happen again and again, and the people of South Sudan are suffering.
-We need peace," Samson Kenyi, a 34-year-old motorcycle taxi rider said in the capital, Juba.
+These things they just happen again and again, and the people of South Sudan are suffering.
+We need peace," Samson Kenyi, a 34-year-old motorcycle taxi rider said in eht capitla, Juba.

 The violence has raised fears of a collapse of a nearly one-year-old peace deal that was supposed to end two years of ethnically charged civil war between Kiir and Machar's supporters.

-Both leaders deny responsibility for starting the violence and had called for calm while it raged, leading to concerns that they have lost control of their forces or other political actors may be involved.
+Both leaders deny responsibility and called for calm during the unrest, leading to concerns that they have lost control of their forces or other political actors may be involved.

-A ceasefire called on Monday night appeared to hold and officials from Machar's side said he was ready for talks.
+A ceasefire called on Monday night appeared to hold and officials from Machar's sides said he was ready for talks.
 But there were no details of a meeting or an accord.

-Shops were shut and residents said some of the civilians who ventured out were walking down Juba's dusty streets towards U.N. bases, where thousands have already sought safety during the clashes.
+Shops were shut and residents said some of the civilians who ventured out were walking down the city's dusty streets towards U.N. bases, where thousands have already sought safety during the clashes.

 "Some of the many displaced from the recent fighting have come out to stretch their legs a little bit.
 They are in the streets.
 They are not moving far," said Jeremiah Young, a policy and peace-building adviser for aid group World Vision.

-The rival leaders, who have long fought in politics and on the battlefield, could meet or hold telephone talks to shore up the ceasefire, Machar's spokesman, James Gatdek Dak, said.
+The rivals leaders, who have long fought in politics and on the battlefield, could meet or hold telephone talks on Tuesday to shore up the ceasefire, Machar's spokesman, James Gatdek Dak, said.

-He said it was not clear when such talks might take place, and that a venue had to be agreed.

 "Machar is committed to implementation of the peace agreement.
 If Kiir can reciprocate I believe they can build confidence," he said.
 "If one party is not committed to implementation of the peace agreement, I doubt that they will successfully agree to work together."

-An international body, the JMEC, was set up to monitor the ceasefire and peace deal implementation, and it is chaired by Festus Mogae, a former president of Botswana.
-Machar's spokesman said the JMEC was mediating.
-The JMEC had no immediate comment.
+An international body, the JMEC, has been set up to monitor the ceasefire and peace deal implementation and it is chaired by Festus Mogae, a former president of Botswana.

 The civil war, which broke out in December 2013 after Kiir sacked Machar, killed thousands of people, drove more than 2.5 million people from their homes and left almost half the nation of 11 million struggling to find enough food.